helgoboss/helgobox/doc/user-guide.md

       "Incremental buttons" mode.

-Before you go ahead and do that for each control element, you might want to check what this is good for: Navigate back to the primary mappings, learn the source of some primary mapping and touch the control element that you have just
+Before you go ahead and do that for each control element, you might want to check what this is good for: Navigate back to the main mappings, learn the source of some main mapping and touch the control element that you have just
 mapped: Take note how ReaLearn will assign a *virtual* source this time, not a MIDI source!
 It will also display the name of the control element as source label.
 Now, let's say at some point you swap your controller device with another one that has a similar layout, all you need to do is switch the controller preset and you are golden!
-You have decoupled your primary mappings from the actual controller.
+You have decoupled your main mappings from the actual controller.
 Plus, as soon as you have saved your controller mappings as a preset, you can take full advantage of the *Projection* feature.

 All of this might be a bit of an effort but it's well worth it.